-I have been a Conservative Member of the European Parliament for Yorkshire & the Humber from 1999-2016 having previously served as MP for Leeds North East 1987-97 and as a Government Whip and Home Office Minister in that period.
-All this time, it has been a pleasure and honour to represent my constituents in Brussels.
+I was a Conservative Member of the European Parliament for Yorkshire & the Humber from 1999-2016 having previously served as MP for Leeds North East 1987-97 and as a Government Whip and Home Office Minister in that period.
+All this time, it has been a pleasure and honour to represent my constituents in Brussels and in Westminster.

 As you may be aware, I was elevated to the peerage by David Cameron in his resignation honours list in the Autumn of 2016 .
-As such, I retired as an MEP and have taken up my seat in the House of Lords.
-I will of course continue to take an active interest in Yorkshire regional affairs and from July 2019 I act as the co-chair of the "One Yorkshire" devolution APPG at Westminster.
+As such, I was required to retire as an MEP to take up my seat in the House of Lords.
+Since then I have continued to take an active interest in Yorkshire regional affairs and from July 2019 I act as the co-chair of the "One Yorkshire" devolution APPG at Westminster.

 Timothy is passionate about regional issues such as the protection of rural communities.
 His support for the development of Leeds-Bradford International Airport is well known, especially his significant role whilst MP for Leeds North East in obtaining 24 hours operating status for this vital and strategic part of the Yorkshire region’s infrastructure.
-He is also keen to ensure European Funds are made available to support businesses and rural communities and farmers and to tackle issues like flooding and the region’s coastal defenses.
+He was also keen as a Regional MEP to ensure European Funds were made available to support businesses and rural communities and farmers and to tackle issues like flooding and the region’s coastal defenses.

 Timothy was born in Newcastle Upon Tyne and educated at the Royal Grammar School in the city.
 He attended the Law Society's College of Law at Guildford in Surrey before he qualified as a solicitor and within a year had set up his own practice.
 Later he was a senior partner at a leading commercial law practice in Newcastle upon Tyne.
 He still holds a practising certificate.